robiso/wondercms-themes/README.md

 ### How to create theme in 8 easy steps
 - https://github.com/robiso/wondercms/wiki/Create-theme-in-8-easy-steps

-### Submitting a theme
+### How to submit a theme
 1. Create a theme and upload it to GitHub.
 2. Create a ZIP file of your theme folder and upload it as a release on GitHub.
 For example
  - check out our themes releases https://github.com/robiso/wondercms-themes/releases
+3. IMPORTANT: Make sure your ZIP file is created in a way so the user can simply unzip and upload it to their theme folder.
-3. Notify us
+4. Notify us
  - via GitHub or the WonderCMS community https://www.wondercms.com/forum
  - make a pull request to this README and add your theme to the list above (link to your theme ZIP on on your GitHub releases).
-4. All tested and approved themes will be submitted.
+5. All tested and approved themes will be submitted.
  - Approved themes will also be featured in the official WonderCMS demo.

 ### If any errors occur, please correct file permissions to 644 and folder permissions to 755.
 You can do this manually or with the script below (added by Bill Carson)